-4302.1 The Judges See 4001.1
+See 4001.1

-4302.2 The Chief Time Keeper
+4302.2 The Chief Timekeeper

-The Chief Time Keeper is responsible for the accuracy of the timing.
+The Chief Timekeeper is responsible for the accuracy of the timing.
 The times must be made available to the Competition Secretary and the Chief of Scoring for immediate publication and calculation of results.
-They are also responsible for recording of data.
-The Chief Time Keeper may select an assistant.
+They are also responsible for recording data.
+The Chief Timekeeper may select an assistant.

-4303 Competition Formats
+4303.1 Competition Procedures